American-School-of-the-Hague/psd2l-plugin/BS_Users_Enrollments/README_Users_Enrollments.md

 ## **DEPRICATED** 7 Users Students Active

+Replaced with more complex query that adds auditors and parent relations. **DO NOT USE**

 This query pulls all active students grade 5 and higher and adds a relationship between students and parents.

 ### Fields Provided & Used